-Adequate ventilation can be provided in roofs to meet this requirement in respect of the prevention of condensation.
+Adequate ventilation can be provided in roofs used with the system to meet this requirement in respect of the prevention of condensation.

-Part J - Heat Producing Appliances J3 - Protection of Building
+Part J - Heat Producing Appliances J1 - Air Supply

+J3 - Protection of Building

 When the Amvic ICF System is used in accordance with Section 4.1 of this Certificate, wall lining, insulation and separation distances meet the Regulation requirements.